haschdl/adl2cli/README.md

 This is a sandbox project for testing REST calls to Azure Data Lake Gen2 API.
 REST API documentation is available at https://docs.microsoft.com/en-us/rest/api/storageservices/data-lake-storage-gen2

-Current implementation serves only a exploratory test, and are not meant to be used in Production.
+Current implementation serves only a exploratory test, and is not meant to be used in Production.

 A better starting point for Production use is to evaluate the implementation of the Microsoft Azure Storage SDK for Python at https://github.com/Azure/azure-storage-python/tree/master/azure-storage-blob